openpnp/openpnp/User-Manual.md

 A dedicated panel fiducial can be manually added to the panel by clicking the <img src="https://rawgit.com/openpnp/openpnp/develop/src/main/resources/icons/general-add.svg" width="16" height="16"> button just above the list and editing the fields in the table appropriately.
 Pseudo-fiducials or pseudo-placements can be added to the panel by clicking the
 <img src="https://user-images.githubusercontent.com/50550971/219879316-44c500da-afe8-49b4-9f9e-f9478e61a8f1.svg" width="16" height="16"> button and following the instructions in the dialog box.
 Fiducials can be removed by selecting one or more in the list and clicking the <img src="https://rawgit.com/openpnp/openpnp/develop/src/main/resources/icons/general-remove.svg" width="16" height="16"> button.

-# Job Setup
+## Job Definition

 A job definition is a set of instructions that tells OpenPnP what boards and/or panels to assemble.
 The job definition consists of a list of one or more boards and/or panels, along with their locations, orientations, and other information.
 A job definition may contain any number of boards and/or panels and can include multiples of the same board and/or panel or multiple different boards and/or panels.
 Each entry in the job definition tells OpenPnP where to find one particular board or panel using machine coordinates.
 When the job is run, OpenPnP will process all of the placements for each board in the Job.

-Job definitions are created on the Job tab and are stored in files with the extension `.job.xml`.
+A new job definition is created from OpenPnP's mainframe menu by selecting File->New Job.
+The file menu also has options for opening recent jobs as well as saving them.
+Job definitions are stored in files with the extension `.job.xml`.
+The name of the currently loaded job definition is shown at the top of OpenPnP's frame.

+The job definition is edited on the Job tab:
 <img width="954" alt="jobTab2" src="https://user-images.githubusercontent.com/50550971/221249180-fdb9523e-98e4-44ca-b3a8-a96a9c911889.png">

-At the top of the job tab is a table that lists all of the boards and/or panels that are currently in the job definition.
+At the top of the job tab is a table that lists all of the boards and panels that are in the currently loaded job definition (the name of the job definition is show at the top of the OpenPnP main frame).

 The columns shown in the job table are:
 - **Board/Panel ID**: This is a unique identifier for each board and/or panel.
 The IDs for top-level boards and panels can be edited here but they must be unique.
 The IDs for boards and panels that are descendants of an upper-level panel are set by their parent panel definition and are not editable here.
 Boards are shown with a